Back to Delaware

 What This Bill Does

-• Requires the State to have a migrant education program to ensure that migrant children’s educational needs are met.
+• Requires the state to have a migrant education program for migratory children.

-• If federal funding is insufficient, the Delaware Department of Education must find extra money from the state or other sources to ensure no interruption in services.
+• Requires the Department of Education to find extra money from the state or other sources if federal funding is not enough.

 Who It Names or Affects